ashik-08/a8-donation-campaign/README.md

 - Recharts

 ## Key Points
-1. Multi-page application for donation campaigns.
+1. Multi-page application dedicated to donation campaigns.
-2. Utilizes React, React Router, Tailwind CSS, DaisyUI, and Recharts.
+2. Utilizes React, React Router, Tailwind CSS, DaisyUI, and Recharts for enhanced functionality.
 3. Donation data fetched from a JSON file using an API.
 4. Local storage for storing and retrieving donation details.
 5. Responsive design for optimal viewing on different devices.

 ## Project Features

+#### Donation Cards
+- Displays donation cards with summary information.

+#### Detailed Donation Routes
+- Allows users to view detailed donation information and make contributions.

+#### Local Storage
+- Stores and retrieves donation details for user convenience.

+#### Statistics Page
+- Features a pie chart illustrating individual donations compared to the total.

+#### Responsive Design
+- Optimized for a seamless experience on different devices.

+#### Others

 - Unique JSON Data for Donation